 Professor, Columbia University & Managing Partner, Sauma Capital LLC

-Welcome to the first issue of the twelfth volume of The Journal of Investment Strategies, which contains three research papers.
+Welcome to the second issue of the twelfth volume of The Journal of Investment Strategies, which contains three research papers.

-On behalf of the editorial board, I would like to thank you, our readers, for your continued support of and keen interest in the journal.
-We look forward to sharing with you the growing list of practical papers on a wide variety of topics on modern investment strategies that we continue to receive from both academics and practitioners.
+On behalf of the editorial board, we extend our gratitude to you, our valued readers, for your unwavering support and interest in this journal.
+We are excited to present a growing collection of practical papers on diverse topics related to modern investment strategies, sourced from both academics and industry experts.